adnanali-in/adnanali-in/README.md

 <h3 align="center"> Building Propflo.ai - AI Driven Real Estate CRM </h3>
   <br />

-- I'm currently working as a Software Engineer at Propflo.ai, where I lead integrations with multiple platforms and removing third party dependecies.
+- I'm currently working as a Software Engineer at Propflo.ai, where I lead integrations with multiple platforms and eliminate any third party dependencies.

-- I have been working on a lot of real-time projects that help me gain loads of experience in Full Stack Web Development.
+- I have been working on a lot of real-time projects that helped me gain loads of experience in Full Stack Web Development.

 - Built Designed and Shipped Secure Full Stack Web Applications on Cloud with Experiences in Automating the Cloud Pipelines for Deployment